Multi-day severe storm outbreak builds toward dangerous peak Monday

 By Meteorologist Briana Waxman

-(CNN) — Parts of the Midwest, including much of Illinois, could face a threat of violent, EF3 or stronger, tornadoes Monday as a multi-day severe weather outbreak enters what could be its most dangerous phase yet.
+(CNN) — Parts of the Midwest, including much of Illinois and Missouri, could face a threat of intense, EF3 or stronger, tornadoes Monday as a multi-day severe weather outbreak enters what could be its most dangerous phase yet.

 Widespread damaging winds, large hail and tornadoes also threaten nearly 40 million people across a broader zone from the Mississippi Valley into the lower Ohio Valley Monday.